wallymathieu/Siffrorna-trehundratrettiotvaa/text.en.md

 Somewhere else completely
 ---------------------

-I feel the smell of pine and'm in a pleasant shade.
+I feel the smell of pine and I'm in a pleasant shade.
 The water ripples light blue, like bleached by the sun.
 Down the beach is stone slabs barely covered by sand.

 My head aches and feels warm, like after a short nap in the sun.